LEARNAcademy/syllabus/tools_and_resources/github.md

 Git is a free, open-sourced version control system widely used in the programming world.
 It is a very powerful tool used for sharing and working on code and allows for many people to contribute to the same code base.
 Git was created in 2005 by Linus Torvalds, the creator of Linux, to track changes in source code.
 Git is accessed primarily through the command line.

 History of the name git according to Linus is quite funny.
 'Git' is British slang for pig headed or argumentative.
 This will feel very appropriate at moments when interacting with git.
-Torvolds says, while 'git' was a random three-letter combination that is pronounceable, and not actually used by any common UNIX command, it can change meaning, depending on your mood: <br />
+Torvolds says, while 'git' was a random three-letter combination that is pronounceable, and not actually used by any common UNIX command, it can change meaning, depending on your mood:

 Global Information Tracker: if you're in a good mood, and it actually works for you.
-Angels sing and light suddenly fills the room <br />
+Angels sing and light suddenly fills the room
 Goddamn Idiotic Truckload of sh*t: when it breaks

 ## Setting up Git

 Instructions for Mac OSX (initial configuration required for interacting with GitHub over HTTPS via command line):
 - Install Git: `$ brew install git`
 - Verify Git version using: `$ git --version`
   - Version 2.31.1 is required for using Personal Access Tokens for GitHub Authentication